 What is the Difference between a Wealth Advisor and a Wealth Manager?

+While the difference in titles can be subtle, a wealth advisor provides guidance on how to grow and preserve your wealth.
 This differs from a wealth manager, who takes a more hands-on role in helping you implement all that advice.
 A wealth manager will typically provide similar advice, but also help you carry out those plans.

 Find a Wealth Manager Experienced with Your Needs

 Working with a firm who specializes in your demographic is essential.
 For example, our firm serves retirees and those approaching retirement.
 So we’re very well versed in retirement income generation, managing risk, Social Security, Medicare and tax planning.
-The planning on the front end related to all these topics informs the implementation on the back end, so you want those most experienced with the challenges you face.
+The planning on the front-end related to all these topics informs the implementation on the back-end, so you want those most experienced with the challenges you face.

 Wealth Management Before and During Retirement